Silk and Scholar by Cassandra Dean

 I absolutely loved Silk And Scholar.
 By turns funny and poignant, it had two delightful protagonists who were perfectly suited to each other, even though it took them a while to realise it.
 I cannot say the book was perfect because it did have quite a few errors – ‘I will track you done’ instead of ‘down’ was an early one that caught my eye – and anachronisms ‘he drove her absolutely mental’ was not something an early 19th century lady would have said.
 However, these could easily be caught by a competent editor and they certainly didn’t spoil my enjoyment of the story.
 I’m happy to give Silk And Scholar five stars.

-Guest review contributed by Caitlyn Lynch.
+This guest review was contributed by Caitlyn Lynch.
 Want an honest reviewer?
 You’ve got it.
 Caitlyn tells it like it is in her book reviews.